COPD: Eat Right For More Energy

 Some people with COPD need to gain weight.
 One recommended method for people with COPD to gain weight is to substitute milk for water during the day; this causes weight gain and supplies protein, calcium, and vitamin D for healthy bone maintenance.

 Sorry, but for people with COPD, coffee and other drinks that contain caffeine (tea, energy drinks, sodas, and unfortunately, chocolate) should be avoided.
-The caffeine in these products can increase restlessness and make many people jittery or nervous.
+Stay away from these COPD trigger foods because the caffeine in these products can increase restlessness and make many people jittery or nervous.
 These effects can cause COPD symptoms to worsen.

 Better Than Salt

 Sodium, or salty foods, can cause people with COPD to retain too much water; this retained water or fluid makes breathing more difficult.
-Recommendations suggest avoiding foods that have more than 300mg of sodium per serving.
+Recommendations suggest avoiding foods that have more than 300 mg of sodium per serving.
+Salty things are foods to avoid with COPD.
 It is also advised to use herbs and no-salt spices to augment food flavors.
 These additions are frequently better at adding flavor to foods and are better for your health than salt.

 Get More Fiber